pytorch/text/docs/source/experimental_datasets.rst

 SogouNews
 ~~~~~~~~~

-SogouNews dataset is subclass of ``TextClassificationDataset`` class.

 .. autofunction:: SogouNews

 DBpedia
 ~~~~~~~

-DBpedia dataset is subclass of ``TextClassificationDataset`` class.

 .. autofunction:: DBpedia

 YelpReviewPolarity
 ~~~~~~~~~~~~~~~~~~

-YelpReviewPolarity dataset is subclass of ``TextClassificationDataset`` class.

 .. autofunction:: YelpReviewPolarity

 YelpReviewFull
 ~~~~~~~~~~~~~~

-YelpReviewFull dataset is subclass of ``TextClassificationDataset`` class.

 .. autofunction:: YelpReviewFull

 YahooAnswers
 ~~~~~~~~~~~~

-YahooAnswers dataset is subclass of ``TextClassificationDataset`` class.

 .. autofunction:: YahooAnswers

 AmazonReviewPolarity
 ~~~~~~~~~~~~~~~~~~~~

-AmazonReviewPolarity dataset is subclass of ``TextClassificationDataset`` class.

 .. autofunction:: AmazonReviewPolarity

 AmazonReviewFull
 ~~~~~~~~~~~~~~~~

-AmazonReviewFull dataset is subclass of ``TextClassificationDataset`` class.

 .. autofunction:: AmazonReviewFull